HL7/fhir-clinical-document/input/pagecontent/index.md

 <p>It builds on principles from a previous HL7 standard, called Clinical Document Architecture (CDA), aiming to migrate users from CDA to FHIR-based documents.
 The guide also outlines steps for reconciling FHIR documents with existing standards like C-CDA and provides guidelines for future FHIR versions.</p>

 <p>Healthcare technology experts worked with a broad group of stakeholders to create this guide.
-This guide contains important information and guidelines for healthcare technology professionals to use when building FHIR Clinical Documents.</p>
+This guide contains important information and guidelines for healthcare technology professionals to use when building FHIR Clinical Documents.</p-->

+<p>This standard aims to create a consistent format for clinical documents using FHIR.
+It provides a unified approach for representing and exchanging documents like discharge summaries and progress notes across different healthcare systems worldwide.
+The standard defines a clinical document as a FHIR Bundle containing a Composition resource and other related resources.
+It emphasizes human readability and provides detailed mappings from older CDA standards to FHIR.</p>

+<p>Key features include specific profiles for Bundle and Composition resources, extensions for representing additional elements, and methods for document versioning and succession management.
+The standard also specifies an operation to convert FHIR clinical documents into transaction bundles for processing by FHIR servers.</p>

+<p>Healthcare providers, organizations, and health IT developers can benefit from this standard by creating, exchanging, and viewing clinical documents in a standardized format.
+It supports interoperability and aligns with healthcare regulations that promote the exchange of health information.
+The standard also facilitates migration from older CDA systems to FHIR-based implementations.</p>

   </div>
 </div>